pedrorrivero/qrand/README.md

 # qrand

-> A multiprotocol and multiplatform quantum random number generation FOSS framework
+> A multiprotocol and multiplatform quantum random number generation framework

 Random numbers are everywhere.